Civil War Battle Of Fort Henry

 Nashville fell to Union forces on February 25, 1862, becoming the first Confederate capital to be captured by Union armies.
 This victory boosted Northern morale and demonstrated that the Confederacy could be defeated in regions beyond the Eastern Theater.

 The campaign also revealed the vulnerability of Confederate positions in the Western Theater.
-Also, river navigation, which the Confederacy had hoped to use to its advantage, instead became a liability as Union ironclads demonstrated their dominance.
+River navigation, which the Confederacy had hoped to use to its advantage, instead became a liability as Union ironclads demonstrated their dominance.
 Confederate forces would spend the remainder of the war attempting to defend against Union riverine operations, often with limited success.

 Legacy and Historical Significance